maxdesalle/website/content/photography.md

 ---
 title: "Photography"
-description: "Some unedited photographs, by a beginner, using a Fujifilm X100VI."
+description: "Some unedited photographs, by a beginner, using a Fujifilm X100VI.
+Images are compressed for faster loading speed."
 ---

 <figure>